Hieu-defender/portfolio/README.md

-# portfolio
+# Portfolio
-These are the jobs I did in the group's lab environment and the certifications.
-Includes: DHCP, DNS, PRTG, Backup, GPO
+These are the jobs I have done in my career and the certifications.